Frequently Asked Questions

 No. Candidates from schools outside the United States, including U.S. citizens studying outside the United States, must simply complete and submit the Common Application or Coalition Application.

-All applicants are required to take the ACT with writing or the SAT.
-If English is not your native language and you have been studying in an English-based curriculum for fewer than five years, we strongly recommend that you take one of the following English proficiency tests:
+If English is not your native language and you have been studying in an English-based curriculum for fewer than four years, we strongly recommend that you take one of the following English proficiency tests or interview tools:

 Wellesley is not need-blind for students who are not U.S. citizens or permanent residents.
 The College has the resources to support a limited number of need-based financial aid awards for international citizens with calculated need.
 Therefore, admission is highly competitive for international citizens applying for financial aid.
 For those admitted, the College will fund the full amount of their calculated need.
 Please see Financial Aid for International Students.

-International citizens applying for financial aid may apply under any of Wellesley's decision plans: Early Decision Round I (November 1 deadline), Early Decision Round II (January 1 deadline), Early Evaluation (January 1 deadline) or Regular Decision plan (January 15 deadline).
+International citizens applying for financial aid may apply under any of Wellesley's decision plans: Early Decision Round I (November 1 deadline), Early Decision Round II (January 1 deadline), or Regular Decision plan (January 8 deadline).
 Please see specific financial aid due dates.

 International citizens who wish to be considered for financial aid at any time during their four years at Wellesley must apply for aid while applying for admission.
 Applications for financial aid are not accepted from international citizens after admission decisions have been made.
 If an international citizen is awarded financial aid at the time of admission, she is not required to reapply in future years.
 International citizens who do not receive financial assistance at the time of admission cannot apply for aid during their remaining years at Wellesley.